Mountain railways of India: Nilgiri Mountain Railway

 The Nilgiri Mountain Railway is a 46 km metre gauge single-line railway.
 It connects the town of Mettupalayam with the hill station of Udagamandalam (Ootacamund).
 The route is located within the state of Tamil Nadu and travels through the Nilgiri Hills, which are popularly known as the Blue Mountains of Southern India.
 The Nilgiri is the only rack railway in India, and it uses an Abt rack system.
 The ABT system requires the use of special steam locomotives.
 The line contains 208 curves, 16 tunnels, and 250 bridges, causing the uphill journey along the route to take about 290 min (4.8 h), while the downhill journey takes 215 min (3.6 h).
+The Nilgiri Mountain Railway was declared a UNESCO World Heritage Site in July 2005.
 Initially, the town of Coonoor was the final station on the line, but in September 1908 it was extended to Fernhill followed by Udagmandalam by October 15, 1908.
 The system was described by Guilford Lindsey Molesworth in a report from 1886:

 A unique feature of the line, which is still fully operational, is that its oldest and steepest track uses rack and pinion technology.
 Currently, the line runs for 7.2 km, up to the foothill station of Kallar, where the rack rail portion begins.
 The rack rail portion ends at Coonoor railway station.
 The longest tunnel of this section measures 97 m.
 The route has a gradient of 1:12.5 up to Coonoor, and past Coonoor to the final station the track has a ruling gradient of 1:23.

-The Nilgiri Mountain Railway was declared a UNESCO World Heritage Site in July 2005.